 - Add all the flour to the oil and stir in to form a paste.
-The best flour to use will be a cake or pastry flour as they will have more starch content, however an all-purpose flour will work just fine too.
+The best flour to use will be a cake or pastry flour as they will have more starch content, however, all-purpose flour will work just fine too.

-- Cook the paste over medium heat until the desired type is achieved.
+Cook the paste over medium heat until the desired type is achieved.
 The roux should be the consistency of wet cement.
 Be sure to stir the roux often to avoid burning.
-Burnt roux will not thicken a liquid and will instead impart bitter burnt flavoring and small burnt flakes instead.
+The burnt roux will not thicken a liquid and will instead impart bitter burnt flavoring and small burnt flakes instead.
 Throw it away if this occurs and start again.

 The general rule is that the temperature and amount of roux being made determines the exact cooking time.
-A white roux, however needs to cook for only a few minutes just long enough to minimize the raw flour taste.
+A white roux, however, needs to cook for only a few minutes just long enough to minimize and cook out the raw flour taste.
 Blond roux is cooked a bit longer.
 A brown roux will require a much longer cooking time to develop the color and aroma.
 Good roux is stiff, not runny or pourable.

 Adding Roux To A Liquid